tejen/codepath-twitter/README.md

 - [X] Can view **entire conversation threads** and all replies to Tweets.
 - [X] Can **reply to a Tweet** and see your reply in the context of the conversation.
 - [X] Can view **images** posted in Tweets
-- [X] Character count on Tweet Compose page
+- [X] Character count/restriction on Tweet Compose page.
+- [X] Infinite Scroll on all Table Views
+- [X] Pull to Refresh on all Table Views

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):